bbc/vc2_conformance/docs/source/index.rst

 testing software.

-The second (longer) part, :ref:`maintainer-documentation`, is aimed at developers tasked with maintaining this software; codec developers may disregard this part.
+The second (longer) part, :ref:`maintainer-documentation`, is aimed at developers tasked with maintaining this software; codec developers can disregard this part.
 This section includes a general overview of the conformance software internals followed by detailed reference documentation on its various components.